PaulNobrega/globalfitJS/Readme.md

 -   **Custom Logging:** Provides an option (`onLog` callback) for users to handle verbose fitting output.
 -   **Parameter Constraints:** Supports simple box constraints (min/max) and custom constraint functions.
 -   **Robust Cost Functions:** Optional use of L1 (Absolute Residual) or Lorentzian cost functions for outlier resistance.
+-   **Confidence Intervals:** Calculates confidence intervals for fitted model curves using the covariance matrix and Student's t-distribution.
+-   **Bootstrap Fallback for Confidence Intervals:** Automatically falls back to bootstrapping when the covariance matrix yields negative variances.
+-   **Simulation Functionality:** Generate synthetic datasets using `simulateFromParams` with support for Gaussian and Poisson noise.

 ## Advantages